Author: JamesT_21 Version: *N

 How do I set up the IDE to use my preferred markdown editor?

-If a document does not open the editor you want, use Window > Preferences > Editors > File Associations and set up the file association.
+If a document does not open the editor you want, use Window > Preferences > General > Editors > File Associations and set up the file association.
 For the *.md file type, assign it to your preferred markdown viewer.
 When you double-click a .md file in the Eclipse project explorer, it opens in your external editor.

 How do I find the right Eclipse panel or option when I don’t know where anything is?

 Use the Eclipse IDE Quick Access feature.
 This is a search engine that helps you find things in an Eclipse IDE.
 The IDE is a complex application with significant resources located in various menus, panels, windows, and so forth.
 The Quick Access field solves the problem of not knowing where things are.